-Khon Kaen in Thailand’s North-eastern region of Isaan is definitely a road less travelled for us Aussies.
+Khon Kaen in Thailand’s north-eastern region of Isaan is definitely a road less travelled for most Aussies.

-It’s a short one-hour flight from Bangkok and home to 1.7 million Thais.
+The city is a one-hour flight from Bangkok and home to 1.7 million Thais.
 On arrival, I’m struck by the warm welcome we receive, and just how authentic this travel experience feels.
-This isn’t a polished tourist centre.
-It’s a gritty, busy, bustling city, which is home to a large student population (which means well-priced street food and a lively pace!).
+This isn’t a polished tourist destination.
+It’s a gritty, bustling urban centre with a large student population.
+That means two things — well-priced street food and a lively pace!

-While Khon Kaen is not as refined as Chiang Mai or as picturesque as Phuket, it certainly has a unique charm – and plenty to offer intrepid travellers.
+Khon Kaen is not as refined as Chiang Mai or as picturesque as Phuket, but it certainly has a unique charm and plenty to offer intrepid travellers.

 Enjoy this Khon Kaen travel guide.